henrywatkins/python-euler/README.md

 Find first fibonacci number with specific number of digits.

 Use dummy variables to count up the fibonacci numbers in a while loop up until the len(str(fn)) reaches right length.

+#### Problem 39

+Like problem 9 , find pythagorean triplet solutions using euclid formula. remember to remove duplicate solutions, then search for the best in range 1<=p<=1000

+#### Problem 47

+create a list of consecutive numbers, find their prime factors then check the length of the set{}, if all prime factor sets the right length, return the result

 #### Problem 48